Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 Scans a logfile for matching patterns or regular expressions and alerts based on the number of matches found.
 Supports both simple string matching (`--warning-pattern`, `--critical-pattern`) and Python regular expressions (`--warning-regex`, `--critical-regex`).
 Lines can be excluded via `--ignore-pattern` or `--ignore-regex`.

-**Data Collection:**

-* Reads the logfile forward from the last known offset, only scanning new lines since the previous run
-* Detects logfile rotation by tracking the file's inode and size; resets to the beginning when rotation is detected
-* Uses SQLite state persistence to store the file offset and all matching lines between runs
-* Pattern arguments use the Python `in` operator for simple substring matching, which is faster than regex in most cases

-**Compatibility:**

-* Cross-platform

 **Important Notes:**

 * Requires root or sudo to access most system logfiles